NaumanHSA/Suspicious-Person-Detection-in-CCTV-Footage/README.md

-# Real TIme Detection of a Suspicious Person in CCTV Footage
+# Real Time Detection of a Suspicious Person in CCTV Footage

 ## Abstract